Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?

 A: Entry Fees include 2 All Festival Tickets, passes to the VIP Mixers, and a chance to be seen by our VIP Jury and to exhibit before thousands from the Hollywood Community.
 You also get: Team Promotion, Verse Assignment Night admission (if in LA), and 6 months free access to the Media Hub.
 Your team members can have 3 months free access to the Media Hub by using a special code.

-Q: HOW DO I GET ON A TEAM
+Q: HOW DO I JOIN A TEAM

 A: Find a 168 producer and ask!
 You are welcome to join our Facebook and Twitter communities.
 See if there is a team in your area (Remember, you can compete from anywhere).
 If there is not, you can start one or see where the closest one is located.
 If you are new to this and just want to see what it's like, great.
 Very few teams will refuse your excellent, free help.
 You can also come to mixers in L.A. or to events in your town if available.